Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier

-\emph{Proof:} Regarding the objective function, the second-order derivative of the first term $w_nE_{n,h}^t$ with respect to $\tau_{n,h}$ is always greater than zero, indicating the convexity with respect to $\tau_{n,h}$.
-The second and third terms are convex functions with respect to $f^n_m$ and $f^h_m$, respectively.
-Since the objective function is the summation of such convex functions, it is also convex.
-As for the constraints, the function $\frac{C_m^n}{f^{V}_{m}}$ in the first term of constraint (5b) is convex with $f^{V}_{m}$ and constraint (8) are affine functions of $f^{V}_{m}$ that are also convex.
-Additionally, the constraints (5b) and (5c) are all affine and convex with $\tau_{n,h}$.
+\emph{Proof:} Regarding the objective function, the second-order derivative of the first term $w_nE_{n,s}^t$ w.r.t. $\tau_{n,s}$ is always greater than zero, indicating the convexity for $\tau_{n,s}$.
+The second and third terms are convex functions w.r.t. $f_m^n$ and $f_m^s$, respectively.
+Since the objective function is the sum of convex functions, it is also convex.
+As for the constraints, the function $\frac{C_m^n}{f^{V}_{m}}$ in the first term of (8b) is convex with $f^{V}_{m}$ and constraint (11) is affine function of $f^{V}_{m}$ that is also convex.
+Additionally, (8b) and (8c) are all affine and convex with $\tau_{n,s}$.
 This completes the proof. $ \blacksquare$

 The convexity of this problem indicates that we can directly derive globally optimal solution that meets the delay requirements while minimizing vehicle energy consumption.
-Coupled with the satisfaction of Slater's condition, it can be efficiently solved by the Karush-Kuhn-Tucker (KKT) conditions algorithm with low complexity.
-The fast execution speed of algorithm is well suited for real-time decision-making demand in highly dynamic traffic environment.
-Then we can derive the optimal solutions of $\tau_{n,h}$ and $f^{V}_{m}$ as presented in the following.
+With the satisfaction of Slater's condition, it can be efficiently solved by the Karush-Kuhn-Tucker (KKT) conditions algorithm, which is well suited for real-time decision-making demand in vehicular networks.
+Then we can derive the optimal solutions of $\tau_{n,s}$ and $f^{V}_{m}$ as presented in the following.

-\emph{Lemma 1:} The optimal V2V transmission delay for each NV-HV pair is:
+\emph{Lemma 1:} The optimal V2V transmission delay for each RV-SV pair is: